Bell Centre: Ice hockey

 The final two games of the three-game 1996 World Cup of Hockey championship series were held at Bell Centre (the United States won both games, defeating Canada in the series 2–1).
 Bell Centre was also host to two pool games in the 2004 World Cup of Hockey.
-The Bell Centre was the host of the 2009 NHL All-Star Game and hosted the 2009 NHL Entry Draft and 2022 NHL Entry Draft, the latter of which saw the Canadiens make the very first pick in the draft, which turned out to be Juraj Slafkovsky.
+The Bell Centre was the host of the 2009 NHL All-Star Game and hosted the 2009 and 2022 NHL Entry Drafts, the latter of which saw the Canadiens take Juraj Slafkovský first overall.

-Montreal Canadiens home games have been consistently sold out since January 2004.
-Additionally, the Canadiens have among the top attendance figures in the NHL.
+Montreal Canadiens home games have been almost consistently sold out since October 2005.
+Additionally, the Canadiens have one of the top attendance figures in the NHL.
 For the 2009–2010 season, the Habs had the highest attendance played at their home arena.
-All 21,273 seats were sold in 45 minutes on May 12, 2010, for fans to watch the 7th game in the playoff series versus the Pittsburgh Penguins, which was shown on the big screens.
-Noise levels in the arena allegedly reached as high as 110 dB when goals were scored by the Canadiens, most notably, during the 2010 Stanley Cup playoffs, during Game #6 against the Pittsburgh Penguins on May 10, 2010, making it one of the loudest NHL arenas during hockey games.

 On December 9, 2014, the Canadiens hosted the Vancouver Canucks, the first home game since the death of Jean Béliveau.
 The game was preceded by a memorial tribute to him.
-Bell Centre remained sold-out that night with 21,286 fans in attendance and one empty seat left for Mr. Beliveau, with the official attendance shortened by one to honour him.
+Bell Centre remained sold-out that night with 21,286 fans in attendance and one empty seat left for Béliveau, with the official attendance shortened by one to honour him.

-Bell Centre hosted its first Stanley Cup Final in 2021, with games three and four against the defending champion Tampa Bay Lightning played inside the arena.
-The Canadiens were allowed to have 2,500 fans from May 29 to June 14, and later, 3,500 fans was allowed for the third round against the Vegas Golden Knights and the Stanley Cup Final due to Quebec government public health restrictions in response to the COVID-19 pandemic in Quebec.
-The Canadiens had hoped to further increase their arena capacity limit to 50% of the arena's total seating capacity (10,500 people) for the Stanley Cup Final, however, that request was denied by the Quebec government.
-While the arena's capacity was limited to 3,500 fans during the third round and the Final, thousands more fans gathered outside the arena to watch the games on a TV screen outside of the La Cage sports bar situated adjacent to the arena.
+Bell Centre hosted its first Stanley Cup Finals in 2021, with Game 3 and 4 against the defending champion Tampa Bay Lightning played inside the arena.
+The Canadiens were allowed to have 2,500 people during the first and second round, then 3,500 for the semifinals and the Stanley Cup Finals due to Quebec's public health restrictions in response to the COVID-19 pandemic, although multiple fans stated that the limit was exceded.
+The Canadiens had hoped to further increase their capacity limit to 10,500 fans for the Stanley Cup Finals, however that request was denied by the Quebec government.
+While the arena's capacity was limited during the playoffs, thousands more fans gathered outside the arena to watch the games on a TV screen outside of the La Cage sports bar situated adjacent to the Bell Centre.

-From September 26 to October 8, 7,500 fans were also allowed at Bell Centre for the pre-season games, and for the opening day on October 13, the Quebec government made new rules and stated that the Canadiens could return to its full capacity of 21,105 people.
+From September 26th to October 8th, 2021, 7,500 fans were allowed at Bell Centre for the pre-season games, and for the opening night on October 16, the Quebec government made new rules and stated that the Canadiens could return to its full capacity of 21,105 people.

+On April 20, 2024, the Bell Centre hosted its first home game for the new club named Montreal Victoire of the Professional Women's Hockey League (PWHL), a match against the Toronto Sceptres that was marketed as the "Duel at the Top", reflecting the two teams' position atop the league standings at the time.
+The sellout crowd of 21,105 set a new attendance record for a women's hockey game.
+The PWHL returned to the Bell Centre on March 1, 2025 between the Montreal Victoire and the Boston Fleet.